 From there, you can do further research into specific programs, job demand, potential salary, and other career- and education-related factors.
 Talk to admissions representatives about online degree programs and how they can fit into your schedule.
 Ask how your previous education and work experience can transfer or help you complete your master’s degree.
 Don’t forget to talk to your supervisor or human resources department about any potential tuition reimbursement programs.
 And check with the financial aid office for all available grants, scholarships, and loans that could help you fund your education.

-To explore the many master’s business programs available at National University, including the online MBA, visit our School of Business and Management website where you can find details on specific programs or request additional information.
+To explore the many master’s business programs available at National University, including the online MBA, visit our Business Degrees section, where you can find details on specific programs or request additional information.